golang/proposal/design/37112-unstable-runtime-metrics.md

 // Sample captures a single metric sample. type Sample struct {
   Name string
-  Value interface{}
+  Value Value
 }

-// Read populates a slice of samples. func Read(m []Sample)
 ```

-### Efficiently populating a `[]struct{Name string, Value interface{}}`

-Returning a `[]struct{Name string, Value interface{}}` on each call to the API
-would cause potentially many allocations, which could mean a significant impact
-on the performance of metrics collection in the steady-state (and also a skew in
-the metrics themselves!).

-To remedy this, we can do what `ReadMemStats` does: take a pointer to allocated
-memory and populate it with values.
-In this case, the first call may need to populate each Value field in the struct
-with a new allocation.
-However, since each metric is stable for the lifetime of the application binary
-(because its stability is tied to the runtime's implementation), we can re-use
-the same slice and all its values on subsequent calls without allocation,
-provided that each Value field contains a pointer type.
-For example, the Value field would contain a `*int64` instead of `int64`.
-Using a non-pointer-typed value in the interface would require allocation on
-every call; whereas using a pointer-typed value requires an initial allocation,
-but that allocation can be reused on subsequent calls.
+Furthermore, I propose that we use a slice of these `Sample` structures to
+represent our "snapshot" of the current state of the system (i.e. the
+counterpart to `runtime.MemStats`).

 ### Discoverability

 To support discovering which metrics the system supports, we must provide a
 function that returns the set of supported metric keys.

-I propose that the discovery API return a slice of "metric descriptors" which
+I propose that the discovery API return a slice of "metric descriptions" which
 contain a "Name" field referring to a metric key.
 Using a slice here mirrors the sampling API.